owenlongbo/McImage/README.md

 > The user use v0.0.2 update plugin need update your mctools dir together.

+- 1.0.0 : Support AAPT2 , now don't need to close aapt2 with "android.enableAapt2=false", you can delete this line in gradle.properties.
 - 0.1.4 : Bug fix, add the white list feature, add the img width and height check feature.
 - 0.1.2 : Bug fix(Fix the problem that check image size not work)
 - 0.1.1 : Bug fix(Fix the problem not work for module and fix the problem of enableWhenDebug not work)